Learning Any-View 6DoF Robotic Grasping in Cluttered Scenes via Neural Surface Rendering

-\subsection{Real-world evaluation}
+\subsection{Real-world Evaluation}

-We perform a real-world experiment with a mobile manipulator robot TIAGo++ equipped with a head-mounted RGBD camera.
-The robot can place itself anywhere around a table with objects placed randomly in a `pile' or `packed' setting.
-We use 12 objects from the YCB dataset \cite{calli2015benchmarking} for this experiment.
-For each setting, we perform 5 decluttering rounds and report the GSR and DR observed during real-world execution.
-Fig.~\ref{fig:realrobot} shows an example of the robot perceiving the scene from an arbitrary viewpoint and executing a grasp detected by NeuGraspNet.
-We observe a GSR and DR of 81.80 \% and 76.92 \%, respectively, for `pile' scenes and a GSR and DR of 90.48 \% and 92.59 \%, respectively, for `packed' scenes.
-We note that the drop in performance compared to~\cref{exp:sim} is due to several factors.
-The execution of grasps on objects of relatively large width can sometimes fail due to imprecise perception or execution by the robot, hurting the GSR.
-On the other hand, very thin objects are not always clearly perceived by the depth camera since it is difficult to differentiate between the object and the table, hurting the DR. Nevertheless, with the use of better camera depth estimation techniques, we expect to get even better performance and enable effective real-world de-cluttering of scenes.
-Additional details and results are provided in~\cref{appendix:c} and videos at: \url{https://sites.google.com/view/neugraspnet}.
+We perform real-world experiments with a mobile manipulator robot, TIAGo++, equipped with a head-mounted RGBD camera.
+The robot is placed in house-like scenarios with objects placed randomly in a `pile' or `packed' setting.
+We use 16 objects from the YCB dataset \cite{calli2015benchmarking} for this experiment.
+For each setting, we perform 12 decluttering rounds and report the GSR and DR observed. \Cref{{fig:cover_tiago}} shows example grasp executions in random-view mobile manipulation scenarios such as grasping from a shelf or grasping from the top of a cupboard.
+We also compare to the best-performing baseline EdgeGraspNet~\cite{Huang2023}. \Cref{table:real} lists the real-world experiment results.
+We observe a GSR and DR of 83.63 \% and 76.36 \%, respectively, for `pile' scenes and a GSR and DR of 87.72 \% and 90.90 \%, respectively, for `packed' scenes.
+We also demonstrate our affordance prediction capabilities by grasping based on user-queried affordances.
+Demonstrations are provided in the supplementary material.
+We note a drop in performance compared to~\Cref{exp:sim} due to the following failure cases.
+The execution of grasps on objects of relatively large width can sometimes fail due to imprecise perception or execution by the mobile robot, hurting the GSR.
+On the other hand, very thin objects are not always clearly perceived by the random-view depth camera since it is difficult to differentiate between the object and the table, hurting the DR. Nevertheless, with the use of better camera depth estimation techniques, we expect to get even better performance on real-world de-cluttering of scenes.
+Additional details and results are provided in Appendix C and the project website: \href{https://sites.google.com/view/neugraspnet}{sites.google.com/view/neugraspnet}.